Website migration: mistakes and tips

 The updating of a website and a redesign isn’t website migration.
 But you can merge a redesign and website migration into one process.

-From the web development agency’s perspective website migration is a routine task, but enough of a complex process.
-Because there are so many possible pitfalls, even extensive experience can’t prevent mistakes.
+From the web development agency’s perspective website migration is a routine task, but it is a fairly complex process.
+Because there are so many possible pitfalls.
+Even an accumulated fund of experience on websites migration can’t prevent mistakes.

 On the other hand, we understand that moving your website may be a great opportunity for your business.
 Our common practice is to assess opportunities and risks of website migration for our clients before the process will be started.
 Such an assessment of website migration will help you to avoid a failure.